Casheeew/learn-chinese/docs/guide.md

 ### 2.1 Setting up Anki and Yomitan

-The basic tools we will use are a spaced-repetition system called **Anki** and an interactive online look-up dictionary manager called **Yomitan**.
-Anki uses **Anki decks**, collections of flashcards to help you remember things, and it is usually those decks that will contain the bulk of our language *learning*.
+Our primary tools will be **Anki**, a spaced-repetition flashcard program and **Yomitan**, an interactive pop-up dictionary browser extension.

+The bulk of our learning will rely on these two tools.
+Yomitan will help you _learn_ new words as you encounter them during immersion.
+Anki will help you _review_ and retain these words over time.

 The setup process is technical and can take some time, so it deserves its own section.
 Head [here](./setup.md) to get started.

 ### 2.2 Learning Vocabulary

+// todo! 汉字的构造

 After you've finished setting up Anki and Yomitan, it's time to work through a beginner-level vocabulary deck for Anki.
 There are a few decks I'd recommend for this purpose.